FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 **Hence, projects that have the above two pointers addressed should be prioritized over those that do not.**

+In summation, each project gets a score based on the aforementioned factors and this score-based assessment of projects would in turn lead to development of a scorecard {footcite}`prioritization_template`.

+## Prioritisation between different project-based factors

 Along with the above criteria, two more factors play a crucial role in the prioritization process:

 - The first is the **time management**.
 Since the FAIRification process can depend on a number of factors,